Kevin McCarthy elected US House Speaker after historic deadlock | www.lokmattimes.com

 Kevin McCarthy elected US House Speaker after historic deadlock

-McCarthy clinched enough votes to become House speaker in the 15th round of voting the longest contest in 164 years after a bitter fight with a group of 20 hardline Republican conservatives and 14 failed ballots in a row, reports Xinhua news agency.

-This was the first time a House speaker who maintains order, manages its proceedings, and governs the administration of its business on the lower chamber's floor had not been elected on the first ballot since 1860 in the build-up to the American Civil War, when the US' union was fraying over the issue of slavery.
+Not since 1860 in the build-up to the American Civil War, when the US' union was fraying over the issue of slavery, has the lower chamber of Congress voted so many times to pick a Speaker.

 Back then it took 44 rounds of ballots.

-President Joe Biden said earlier this week that it is "embarrassing for the country" not to have a fully functional Congress, the legislature of the federal government.

-Meanwhile, all House Democrats voted for Congressman Hakeem Jeffries from New York, making him the minority leader and the first African-American lawmaker to run a party in either chamber of Congress.
+Meanwhile, Democrat Representative Hakeem Jeffries has made history by becoming the first Black lawmaker to lead a party in Congress.

-To flip Republican holdouts, McCarthy reportedly made a series of concessions, including a lower threshold to force a vote on ousting the House speaker and a floor vote on a border security bill.

-He also promised that efforts to raise the nation's debt ceiling must be paired with spending cuts.
+The Speaker of the House is the second in line to the presidency, after Vice President Kamala Harris.

+They set the agenda in the House, and no legislative business can be conducted there without them.

 Speaking after his confirmation, McCarthy wrote on Twitter: "I hope one thing is clear after this week: I will never give up.
 And I will never give up for you, the American people."